A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 Whether sterile neutrinos are hot, warm, or cold Dark Matter depends on the way they were produced in the early Universe.
 The sterile neutrino production scenarios all break down into two broad categories: (1) those where sterile neutrinos are produced copiously early on, perhaps even attaining thermal and chemical equilibrium like the active neutrinos, but with early decoupling and subsequent dilution of their relic densities down to acceptable DM values; and (2) those where there are {\it no} sterile neutrinos present to begin with.
 In the minimal scenario described by the seesaw Lagrangian, eq.~\eqref{eqnuMajorana}, $\nu_R$ are gauge singlets, and their only interactions with other particles at low energies are mediated by their mixing $\theta$ with ordinary neutrinos.
 Then thermal production via this mixing is the only way to produce the mass eigenstates $N_I$.
 For values of $M_I$ and $\theta_{I\alpha}$ that are consistent with phase space considerations (see Sec.~\ref{sec:4-1-Phasespace}) and the longevity constraint, the $N_I$ never reach thermal equilibrium in the early Universe.
 Hence, the minimal scenario falls into category (2).
 The production by mixing is absolutely unavoidable for any non-zero value of $\theta_{I \alpha}$, therefore the $N_I$ population produced in this way is the minimal Dark Matter content of the Universe for a given parameter choice.
 If the $N_I$ in addition have other interactions at high energy, then these can produce additional $N_I$ populations.
 The most studied examples of these are described in detail in Sec.~\ref{sec:5.decays} and Sec.~\ref{sec:5.dilution}.

-In this section we concentrate on the minimalist (and unavoidable) model for production of a relic sterile neutrino number density and energy spectrum that could make these particles suitable DM candidates, namely, the thermal production via mixing with ordinary neutrinos~\cite{Dodelson:1993je}.
-This model is \lq\lq minimalist\rq\rq\ in that it requires only a minimal extension of the Standard Model, to massive active and sterile neutrinos which mix in vacuum, but which otherwise have {\it only} Standard Model interactions (i.e., the weak interaction in the case of active flavors).
+In this section we concentrate on the minimalist (and unavoidable) model for production of a relic sterile neutrino number density and energy spectrum that could make these particles suitable DM candidates, namely, the thermal production via mixing with ordinary neutrinos~\cite{Dodelson:1993je}.\footnote{Note that a minimum amount of thermally produced right handed neutrinos even exists if neutrinos are Dirac particles \cite{Chen:2015dka}.} This model is \lq\lq minimalist\rq\rq\ in that it requires only a minimal extension of the Standard Model, to massive active and sterile neutrinos which mix in vacuum, but which otherwise have {\it only} Standard Model interactions (i.e., the weak interaction in the case of active flavors).
 This guarantees that this model falls into the second category, i.e., no sterile neutrinos in the early Universe to begin with.